I tried reading Hermes Agent's self-improving from the code

 }

-For trusted (the 4 repositories above), caution is permitted but dangerous is stopped; for community, anything beyond safe is blocked.
-This mechanically changes the handling of skills based on "where they came from."
+For trusted (the 4 repositories above), caution is permitted but dangerous is blocked; for community, everything else allows only safe.
+Skills are mechanically handled differently based on "where they came from."

-There are also changes on the content side.
+Changes were also made to the content side.
 When scanning skill content, invisible Unicode is detected as a sign of injection.

 Source: hermes-agent/tools/skills_guard.py L537-L555